Christina's Cucina

 Cynthia and Christina at the Langham in Pasadena

 Not only do we have the same “foodology” (I couldn’t resist), or ideology regarding food, such as keeping away from processed ingredients, but we are also honest and ethical.
-Cynthia’s recipes are solid for a minimum of two reasons: she’s gone to cooking school and is passionate about cooking.
+Cynthia’s recipes are solid for a minimum of two reasons: she’s gone to cooking school, is passionate about cooking, and feels the same as me in knowing the source of a recipe!

 Cynthia has also traveled all around the world, including living for some time in the UK.
 Whenever I ask her for cooking advice, she’s never at a loss.